At a Glance

 - Controlled loading and unloading

-- Engineered for non-covalent and covalent capture of guest macromolecules
+- Engineered for non-covalent or covalent capture of guest macromolecules

 - Allow for programmed placement within materials